Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches: Background

 \subsection{Reinforcement Learning}

-Reinforcement Learning~\cite{Sutton1998} is a form of unsupervised learning where an agent learns to act in an environment by maximizing the total amount of reward received by its actions.
+Reinforcement Learning~\cite{Sutton1998} is an interactive learning paradigm where an agent learns to act in an environment by maximizing the total amount of reward received by its actions.
 At each time step $t$, the agent chooses and performs an \emph{action} $a$ in response to the observation of the \emph{state} of the environment $s$.
 Performing action $a$ causes, at the next time step $t+1$, the environment to stochastically move to a new state $s'$, and gives the agent a \emph{reward} $r_{t+1}=\mathcal{R}(s,a,s')$ that indicates how well the agent has performed.
-The probability that, given the current state $s$ and the action $a$, the environment moves into the new state $s'$ is given by the state transition function $\mathcal{P}(s,a,s')$.
+The probability that, given the current state $s$ and the action $a$, the environment moves into the new state $s'$ is given by the state transition function $P(s,a,s')$.